 To save money, we opted for one of the chain hotels, not ideal for an impactful stay, but sometimes it’s necessary.
 The hotel was situated along the river, but our room, unfortunately, did not have a river view.
 Whether you stay decide to in Ohio or Kentucky, you will at some point end up on the other side of the Ohio River, meaning the impact of your stay will be felt across the region.

 Where to Eat in Cincinnati

-The state’s oldest continuously operated public market (founded in 1985), Findlay Market is a must see, and over the weekend a great place to grab lunch and hangout.
-During our visit, Glass Alley was filled with local food stalls selling all kinds of delicious looking and smelling goodies.
+The state’s oldest continuously operated public market (founded in 1985), Findlay Market is a must see, and over the weekend a great place to grab lunch and hang out.
+During our visit, they filled Glass Alley with local food stalls selling all kinds of delicious looking and smelling goodies.
 Thinking back on my trip to Colombia two years ago, I couldn’t resist the homemade arepas, and grabbed an enormous one filled with beef.
 My friend had chicken tika masala from another one of the vendors.
 We grabbed a table in front of the market, also called the OTR Biergarten at the weekend and washed down our lunch on that hot late spring day with a local craft beer from Christian Moerlein.
 Another great reason to stop by over the weekend is that each weekend the OTR Biergarten features a different local craft brewery.
 Check the market’s website to see which will be featured the weekend you’re in town.

 The interior of the market resembles that of an old European market.
-If you are in town for awhile and have access to a kitchen, this would be a great place to pick up some fresh food.
+If you are in town, for a while and have access to a kitchen, this would be a great place to pick up some fresh food.

 What to See and Do in Cincinnati and the Surrounding Area